jindazhao/Fitness-Pals-Application/README.md

 ##User Stories

 - As a user, I want to be able to add my goals to my fitness plan

-- As a user, I want to be able to view my progress through my pets being happy
-- As a user, I want to be able to alter my goals according to my needs
-- As a user, I want to be able to add the foods to my consumed foods list
-- As a user, I want to be able to view the intake of nutrients on my consumed foods list
+- As a user, I want to be able to view how much exercise I have gotten today.
 - As a user, I want to be able to add my amount of sleep to my sleep list
 - As a user, I want to be able to add the amount of exercise to my exercise list
+- As a user, I want to be able to view the amount of sleep I had today